-A. Any person, specific class of persons or entity that believes they have been subjected to discrimination as prohibited by the legal provisions of Title VI on the basis of race, color, national origin, age, sex, disability, income status or limited English Proficiency (LEP) may file a formal complaint with ADOT's CRO.
-A copy of the Complaint Form may be accessed electronically at:
+Any person, specific class of persons or entity that believes they have been subjected to discrimination as prohibited by the legal provisions of Title VI on the basis of race, color, national origin, age, sex, disability, income status or LEP may file a formal complaint with the ADOT's CRO.
+A copy of the Complaint Form Attachment D may be accessed electronically at:

-https://azdot.gov/sites/default/files/2019/10/FMCSA-ADA-Title-VI-Complaint-Form.pdf
+https://azdot.gov/sites/default/files/2023-12/FMCSA-ADA-Title-VI-Discrimination-Complaint-Form.pdf

-- B. The complaint must be filed within 180 days of the alleged discrimination, the date the alleged discrimination became known to the complainant or the last date of the incident. - C. The complaint must be written and signed by the complainant and shall include: - 1.
-The complainant(s) name, address and phone number. - 2.
-A detailed description of the alleged incident that led the complainant to believe discrimination occurred. - 3.
-The date of the alleged act of discrimination, the date when the complainant(s) became aware of the alleged discrimination, the last date of the conduct or the date the conduct was discontinued. - 4.
-The names and job titles of those parties involved in the complaint. - 5.
-The facts and circumstances surrounding the alleged discrimination and the basis of the complaint (race, color, national origin, sex, age, disability, income status or LEP). - 6.
-Names and contact information of persons whom the investigator can contact for additional information to support or clarify the allegations. - 7.
-The corrective action being sought by the complainant. - D. Complaints may be filed by one of the following methods: - 1.
-By completing and signing the Complaint Form and delivering it in person or by mail. - 2.
-By emailing or faxing the Complaint Form and sending the signed original to the CRO. - 3.
-By calling the CRO where information obtained will be used to complete the Complaint Form and, subsequently, forwarded to the complainant for review, signature and return. - 4.
-By electronically submitting and digitally signing the Complaint Form. - E. Upon receipt of a completed complaint, the CRO will determine jurisdiction, acceptability or need for additional information and, within five days, acknowledge receipt of the complaint and the intended course of action. - 1.
-Complaints against ADOT or its subrecipients in FHWA funded programs will be referred to FHWA for processing. - 2.
-Complaints against ADOT under all other USDOT federally-funded programs fall under ADOT's authority and jurisdiction. - F. For acceptance, a complaint must be: - 1.
-Timely filed. - 2.
-Involve a covered basis (race, color, national origin, sex, age, disability, income status or LEP). - 3.
-Within ADOT's authority. - G. Complaints may be dismissed if the complainant: - 1.
-Requests the withdrawal of the complaint. - 2.
-Fails to respond to repeated requests for additional information. - 3.
-Fails to cooperate in the investigation. - 4.
-Cannot be located after reasonable attempts to reach the complainant have been made.
+- 2. The complaint must be filed within 180 days of the alleged discrimination, the date the alleged discrimination became known to the complainant or the last date of the incident. - 3.
+The complaint must be written and signed by the complainant and shall include: - a.
+The complainant(s) name, address and phone number. - b.
+A detailed description of the alleged incident that led the complainant to believe discrimination occurred. - c.
+The date of the alleged act of discrimination, the date when the complainant(s) became aware of the alleged discrimination, the last date of the conduct or the date the conduct was discontinued. - d.
+The names and job titles of those parties involved in the complaint. - e.
+The facts and circumstances surrounding the alleged discrimination and the basis of the complaint (race, color, national origin, sex, age, disability, income status or LEP). - f.
+Names and contact information of persons whom the investigator can contact for additional information to support or clarify the allegations. - g.
+The corrective action being sought by the complainant. - 4.
+Complaints may be filed by one of the following methods: - a.
+By completing and signing the Complaint Form and delivering it in person or by mail. - b.
+By emailing or faxing the Complaint Form and sending the signed original to the CRO. - c.
+By calling the CRO where information obtained will be used to complete the Complaint Form and, subsequently, forwarded to the complainant for review, signature and return. - d.
+By electronically submitting and digitally signing the Complaint Form. - 5.
+Upon receipt of a completed complaint, the CRO will determine jurisdiction, acceptability or need for additional information and, within five days, acknowledge receipt of the complaint and the intended course of action.

-- H. ADOT CRO will maintain a confidential log of accepted and/or forwarded Title VI Complaints which will include:

-- 1. Name of complainant(s).

-- 2. Date the complaint was received.

-- 3. Date of the allegation.

-- 4. Description of the alleged discrimination.

-- 5. Other relevant information, as needed.

-- 6. Report date.

-- 7. Recommendations.

-- 8. Outcome/Disposition.
+- a.
+Complaints against ADOT or its subrecipients in FHWA funded programs will be referred to FHWA for processing. - b.
+Complaints against ADOT under all other USDOT federally-funded programs fall under ADOT's authority and jurisdiction for investigation and/or resolution. - 6.
+For acceptance, a complaint must be: - a.
+Timely filed. - b.
+Involve a covered basis (race, color, national origin, sex, age, disability, income status or LEP). - c.
+Within ADOT's authority. - 7.
+Complaints may be dismissed if the complainant: - a.
+Requests the withdrawal of the complaint. - b.
+Fails to respond to repeated requests for additional information. - c.
+Fails to cooperate in the investigation. - d.
+Cannot be located after reasonable attempts to reach the complainant have been made. - 8.
+ADOT CRO will maintain a confidential log of accepted and/or forwarded Title VI Complaints which will include: - a.
+Name of complainant(s). - b.
+Date the complaint was received. - c.
+Date of the allegation. - d.
+Description of the alleged discrimination. - e.
+Other relevant information, as needed. - f.
+Report date. - g.
+Recommendations. - h.
+Outcome/Disposition.